MTV (UK & Ireland): MTV Classic

 MTV Classic was a British pay television music channel from Paramount Networks UK & Australia.
 The channel was launched in the United Kingdom and Ireland on 1 July 1999 as VH1 Classic.
 It focused on music videos and music specials from the 1960s onwards, sometimes featuring music videos and concert footage from as early as at least the 1940s or 1950s, such as Bing Crosby's "White Christmas" from 1942.
 It also aired videos from the 2000s and early 2010s.
 Every November and December from 2013 until 2021, MTV Classic played Christmas-themed music branded as MTV Xmas.
 On 31 March 2022, the channel closed down, and was replaced by MTV 80s.

+MTV Hits

+MTV Hits was a British pay television music channel, launched on May 1, 2001.
+The domestic feed of the channel was merged into the European feed on August 1, 2024.
+The channel closed on April 14, 2025 and was replaced by the second iteration of Club MTV.

 MTV on Pluto

 Beginning in 2022, some MTV-branded channels began to appear on the British version of the Paramount-owned streaming platform Pluto TV - the move followed on from the establishment of similar streams on Pluto in other territories.
 The streams are, like the rest of the Pluto TV channels, available at no cost to viewers.
-As of March 2023, the available services included:
+As of October 2025, the available services included: